menacher/Test-Tools/README.md

 An integration test suite project that can be used for functional integration testing of SOAP webservice endpoints.
 It is built on top of  [TestNG](http://testng.org/) testing framework, [spring webservices](http://static.springsource.org/spring-ws/site/ "spring-ws") project and uses [Jetlang](http://code.google.com/p/jetlang/ "jetlang") and [Groovy](http://groovy.codehaus.org/ "language").
+Head over to the wiki pages for a quick start.

 Installation
 ============